Unclonable Cryptography in Linear Quantum Memory: Short One-Shot Signatures in the Standard Model

 where for $\matA \in \bbZ_{2}^{k \times (n - r)}$ and $j \in [k]$, $\matA_{[j]} \in \bbZ_{2}^{n - r}$ is the $j$-th row of $\matA$ (e.g., $k$-th row is bottom), and $\vecC_{y, \vecV} \in \bbZ_{2}^{\lambda}$ is the coordinates vector, of the vector $\vecV^{T} \cdot \matA(y) \in \bbZ_{2}^{n - r}$ with respect to the basis $\matA(y)_{[(k - \lambda) + 1]}, \cdots, \matA(y)_{[(k - \lambda) + \lambda]}$ (i.e., element $j \in [\lambda]$ of $\vecC_{y, \vecV}$ is the coefficient of $\matA(y)_{[(k - \lambda) + j]}$).

 \item $\hash\left( \crs, x \right)$: Compute $( y,\vecU )\gets\mathcal{P}(x)$ and output $y$. \end{itemize} \end{construction}

-\paragraph{Security in the Standard Model.} In this section we prove the main Theorems \ref{theorem:standard_model_1}, \ref{theorem:standard_model_2}, \ref{theorem:standard_model_3} from our introduction.
-As in the oracle model, we need to prove the collision resistance of $H$ in order to prove strong unforgeability of our OSS.
-We do this now in the standard model.
+\paragraph{Security in the Standard Model.} In this section we prove the main Theorems \ref{theorem:standard_model_1}, \ref{theorem:standard_model_2}, \ref{theorem:standard_model_3}.
+As in the oracle model, we need to prove the collision resistance of $H$ in order to prove strong unforgeability of our OSS, which we will focus on for the rest of this section.